Summer 2018 Program

 All language and culture courses use the city of Paris as their classroom.
 You'll be visiting museums, historical monuments and other only-in-Paris places.
 Site visits are an integral part of students' coursework and are required course meetings.
-Students will be required to complete assignments for their French language courses related to the mandatory excursions.

 1) Saturday, June 23rd: the beautiful renaissance château of Chantilly